 Of the new day.

-With its rich imagery of rain, dewfall, sunlight, blackbirds, grass and “the wet garden”, the focus of the three verses is not so much the Creation as the Garden of Eden.
+Overall, with its rich imagery of rain, dewfall, sunlight, blackbirds, grass, and “the wet garden”, the focus of the three verses is not so much the Creation as the Garden of Eden.
 I think that’s why so many people of different cultures connect with the song.
-It has a spiritual and uplifting message that is centered around gratitude that lies in praising the little things, the small wonders and beauty.
+It has a spiritual and uplifting message that is centered around gratitude that lies in praising the little things, the small wonders, and beauty.

-Cat Stevens recording of the song –that was included on his 1971 album Teaser and the Firecat – reached number six on the US pop chart and number one on the US easy listening chart in 1972.
+Cat Steven’s recording of the song – which he included on his 1971 album Teaser and the Firecat – reached number six on the US pop chart and number one on the US easy listening chart in 1972.
 He has obviously always been a spiritual (and now religious person) which is perhaps why he was able to convey it emotionally so well and why the song became identified with Stevens.

 Morning Has Broken

 Praise for the singing, praise for the morning

 Praise for them springing fresh from the Word.

 Sweet the rain’s new fall, sunlit from heaven

 Like the first dewfall, on the first grass